bonovoxly/bitcoin-node/README.md

 # bitcoin-node

 This project deploys a Bitcoin node to AWS, using Terraform (and a little Ansible).
 It's meant to help users quickly run a full Bitcoin node, in a very automated fashion.
+It currently deploys a t2.micro instance with 250 GB disk (for the Bitcoin blockchain).

+It was more of an ansible-pull experiment.
+Hopefully I'll extend this to other clouds and blockchains in the near future.

 # Requirements